A Comprehensive Guide to Divorce in Missouri

-Missouri divorce laws utilizes the limited “no fault” divorce, meaning you could obtain a dissolution without proof of abuse, adultery, etc. Typically, most couples divorce due to irreconcilable differences, though other grounds may be alleged.
+Missouri divorce laws utilize the limited “no fault” divorce, meaning you could obtain a dissolution without proof of abuse, adultery, etc. Typically, most couples divorce due to irreconcilable differences, though other grounds may be alleged to the court.

-An example would be to cite that the marriage is irretrievably broken.
+An example would be to cite in the divorce papers that the marriage is irretrievably broken.
 Both parties may be asked to state, under oath, that their marriage cannot be preserved.
 However, if one spouse denies it, the other may choose to prove adultery, abuse, or other factors to help the court decide on the matter.

 The Court’s Role in a Missouri Divorce